Sign In Forgot Password

 Cantor Naomi Weiss

-Cantor Naomi Weiss is excited to lead the traditional High Holy Day services this year with Rabbi Paul Steinberg.
+Cantor Naomi Weiss joined Kol Shofar in 2022.
 She has 15 years of experience leading traditional High Holy Day services at Anshe Emet Synagogue in Chicago and Congregation Beth Shalom in Northbrook, IL.
 She has a passion for creating community, making the b’nei mitzvah experience positive and rewarding for our children, and connecting with all generations.
 Read Cantor Weiss’ full bio here.

 The Kol Shofar Musical Meditation Band